Lawrence Quinn Obituary (2020) - The News Item

 He was born Sept.
 24, 1942, in Shamokin, a son of the late Lawrence and Alice (Malaney) Quinn.
 He was a lifelong Shamokin resident.

-Larry was employed at various restaurants in the area until his retirement.
+Larry was an excellent cook and was employed at various restaurants in the area, included Cox's and the Wayside Inn, until his retirement.

+He was a member of Mother Cabrini Church, Shamokin.
+He was also a very active member of the Liberty Fire Co., in Shamokin, where he had served as captain.
+He always participated in the Memorial Day parade and was very involved in training other firefighters.

+Larry was an avid Philadelphia Eagles fan.
+He enjoyed his daily lunch at the Independence Fire Co., in Shamokin, and would always bring a donut home for his cocker spaniel.

 In addition to his parents, he was preceded in death by a brother, John T. Quinn.

-QUINN - Lawrence L. Quinn, 78, formerly of Shamokin.
-A graveside committal service will be held at 10 a.m.
-Friday at St. Edward's Cemetery, Coal Township, with a Franciscan friar from Mother Cabrini Parish officiating.
+QUINN - Lawrence L. Quinn, 78, of Coal Township, and formerly of Shamokin.
+A graveside committal service will be held at 10 a.m. today at St. Edward's Cemetery, Coal Township, with a Franciscan friar from Mother Cabrini Parish officiating.
 The Stephen A. Chowka Funeral Home, 114 N. Shamokin St., Shamokin, is assisting the family with arrangements.